GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ![The metaclass *ResourceClass*](./images/Metaclass_ResourceClass.png)

-A *ResourceClass* is used to define the type of a resource element.
+A *ResourceClass* is used to define the type of a SpecIF resource instance.
-In SpecIF the concept of inheritance is supported for data type definition.
+SpecIF resource classes can inherit properties from othe resource classes.
-The resource class has an attribute *extends*, where it can extend other existent resource class elements.
+Inheritance is indicated by an attribute *extends*, where it can extend other existent resource class elements.
-New properties are added to the existing ones from the extended class - as known from inheritance concepts in object oriented data modeling and programming.
+Properties of the inherited class apply plus the properties defined by the given class itself - just like inheritance concepts in object oriented data modeling and programming.

 The *ResourceClass* has the following attributes: